 fbpx

-Schisis (Greek for cleft) is a congenital facial defect characterized by a cleft or groove in the upper lip (harelip), jaw or palate.
-The cleft may be limited to the upper lip, but may also extend into the upper jaw, and in the most severe cases into the entire palate up to the uvula.
-Clefting of only the palate or even just the uvula also occurs.
-The cleft can be single-sided (unilateral), or double-sided (bilateral).
+Cleft (Greek for cleft) is a congenital facial abnormality characterized by a cleft or groove in the upper lip (harelip), jaw or palate.
+The cleft can be limited to the upper lip, but can also extend into the upper jaw, and in the most severe cases into the entire palate up to and including the uvula.
+A cleft of only the palate or even only the uvula also occurs.
+The cleft can be one-sided (unilateral) or two-sided (bilateral).

-Besides the fact that a harelip is not considered beautiful, there are other disadvantages.
-As a baby, problems begin immediately after birth with difficulty drinking.
-Often breastfeeding causes fewer problems than bottle feeding.
+Apart from the fact that a cleft lip is not considered beautiful, there are also other disadvantages.
+As a baby, the problems start immediately after birth with difficult drinking.
+Breastfeeding often causes fewer problems than bottle feeding.

-A schisis occurs as early as the first weeks of pregnancy because the cleft, which is a normal stage in embryonic development, does not close.
+A cleft palate develops in the first weeks of pregnancy because the cleft, which is a normal phase in embryonic development, does not close.

-Schisis in Peru occurs in 1 to 2 children born each year out of 500 (in the Netherlands about 350 children are born with a schisis (harelip)).
-The cause of schisis is not entirely known, but it is known that a genetic element plays a role: if one of the parents has a form of schisis the chance increases to 7%.
+Cleft lip and palate occurs in 1 to 2 out of every 500 children born in Peru (in the Netherlands, approximately 350 children are born with a cleft lip and palate each year).
+The cause of cleft lip and palate is not entirely known, but it is known that a genetic element plays a role: if one of the parents has a form of cleft lip and palate, the chance increases to 7%.

 The difference between the Netherlands and Peru

-Unlike the Netherlands, the treatment of Schisis in Peru, is rarely covered by insurance, sometimes closing the lip, but nothing more.
-While children with schisis should be treated by a team of specialists: the schisis team.
+In contrast to the Netherlands, the treatment of cleft lip and palate in Peru is rarely covered by insurance, sometimes the closure of the lip, but nothing more.
+While children with a cleft lip and palate must be treated by a team of specialists: the cleft team.
 PAZHolandesa has such teams.
-The teams include specialists in pediatrics, plastic surgery, orthodontics, ENT, speech therapy, oral and maxillofacial surgery, special dentistry and psychology.
+The teams include specialists in the fields of pediatrics, plastic surgery, orthodontics, ENT, speech therapy, oral and maxillofacial surgery, special dentistry and psychology.